-This brand new project of the public health committee has as its main theme body image.
-It is intended to be an interactive workshop targeting an age group ranging from Secondary 1 to 5.
+This new project by our public health committee focuses on body image.
+It is an interactive workshop that targets children in high school.
 The workshop is divided into three sections.
-The first defines the concepts of body image and self-esteem and explores their familial, social and cultural influences.
-The second teaches young people about normal pubertal development, body patterns and factors influencing height and weight.
-It also deals with delicate subjects such as acne.
-The third section supports young people in their quest to accept their body by giving them advice on diet and physical activity and by demystifying yoyo diets and dietary supplements.
+The first defines concepts of body image and self-esteem and explores familial, social and cultural influencers.
+The second teaches children about normal growth during puberty and factors that influence height and weight.
+We also focus on subjects such as acne.
+The third section follows youth in their quest to accept their body by giving them tips related to exercise and diet and by demystifying fad diets and supplements.

-The project has been reviewed and approved by members of the faculties of medicine of the universities of Montreal and McGill and of the Canadian Pediatric Society.
+The project has been revised and approved by members of the Montreal and McGill Universities and the Canadian Society of Pediatrics.

-The workshop format is very versatile – it adapts to various contexts.
-For example, it is possible to make a short presentation of one or two hours with the aim of initiating a discussion about body image in mixed groups.
-It is also possible to adapt it in a longer presentation in specifically male or female groups and deal with the harmful effects of diets or excessive physical training.
-We can even do several workshops spread over a few weeks to allow young people to follow up on their daily habits and thoughts.
+The format of the workshop is versatile and polyvalent.
+It is adaptable to multiple contexts.
+For example, it is possible to do a short presentation of one or two hours in the goal of kickstarting a discussion about body image in mixed groups.
+It is also possible to adapt to a longer presentation for groups that are specifically male or female and treat the consequences of excessive diets and exercise.
+It is also possible to make multiple workshops spread out over a couple of weeks, in the goal of allowing youth to reflect on their life habits.

-Here is a brief review of the topics that are covered in the three sections of the workshop and which form the basis of our integrated prevention strategy.
+Here is a brief review of the subject that are explored in the three section of the workshop that constitute the basics of our preventive

-This section begins with a shocking question that asks each participant to give themselves a score on a scale from 1 to 10.
-We continue the discussions by defining the concepts of self-esteem and body image while discussing their influences (individual, familial, social, media, cultural, temporal).
-The whole discussion is accompanied by numerous examples with photos, discussions on divergent beauty standards around the world, etc. The main objective here is for the adolescents to determine what they think of themselves and their body and to reflect on the influences of external factors on their self-perception.
+This section begins with a shock-question that asks every participant to rate themselves from a scale from 1 to 10.
+We continue discussions by defining concepts related to self esteem and body image, all while discussing their influences (individual, familial, social, media-related, cultural, temporal).
+This is all accompanied by a number of examples related to image editing, discussions on diverging beauty standards, etc. The main objective is to allow the adolescent to determine what they think about themselves and their body and to think about the external factors that can affect their image of themselves.

-This section is intended to be more of a lecture but is still very applied and concrete in order to answer questions and concerns often raised by adolescents in relation to their body and the body changes in adolescence.
-For example, we explain why it is normal for young girls’ thighs to be wider than boys’.
-We also explain why boys are often confronted with the fact that their puberty is less advanced than that of girls at the start of secondary school.
-We deal with topics like acne by demystifying its mechanism and recommending a few products.
-Even more importantly, we are talking about the different body sizes and the factors that influence the height and weight of teenagers (modifiable and non-modifiable factors).
+This section is a bit more magistral but very applied and concrete, answering many of the questions and issues often brought up by teens related to their bodies and to changes in adolescence.
+For example, we explain why it is normal for young girls’ thighs to be larger than those of boys.
+We also explain why boys are often confronted with their puberty being less advanced than that of girls in the beginning of high school.
+We discuss subjects such as acne and demystify its mechanism by recommending some products.
+More importantly, we talk about different body types and factors that influence the height and weight of teens (modifiable and non modifiable factors).

-This last section aims to support young people in their reflections on the methods they choose to “work” on their body image.
-We deal with topics such as detox diets, yoyo diets, the caloric content of various meals.
-We deal with topics like real hunger (physiological hunger) and false hunger (hunger associated with emotions, social habits and advertising influences).
-A certain importance is also given to energy drinks.
-We talk about sleep and its impact on growth and self-esteem, as well as the benefits of a physical activities on self-esteem and body image.
-We also talk about excessive training and the use of various supplements and offer more balanced solutions.
+This final section aims to accompany children in their reflection on methods that they choose to “work on” their body image.
+We treat subjects such a detox regimens, crash diets and calorific contents of meals.
+We talk about subjects such a true and false hunger (physiologic vs. related to emotions, social habits and publicity).
+Importance is also accorded to energy drinks.
+We also talk about sleep and its impact on growth and self esteem, as well as the benefits of the personal choice of exercise on self esteem and body image.
+Excessive exercise and the use of different supplements are also spoken about.